 A lovely walk in the Craigvinnean Forest and along the banks of the River Tay taking in some of the highlights of the area.
 Visit the Falls of Braan, Ossian’s Hall, Ossisan’s Cave, Torryvald Folly, Pine Cone Point viewpoint and Niel Gow’s Oak on this 7.5 mile woodland and riverside walk.

-From the Forestry Commission car park in Craigvinean Forest at NO 009 419 (accessed via the forest road from the Hermitage) head east(ish) on an unsurfaced path / mountain bike trail steeply down hill to the river.
+From the Craigvinean car park head east(ish) on an unsurfaced path / mountain bike trail steeply down hill to the river.
 Ignore the waymarked routes starting from the car park for now.
 On reaching the riverside path turn right for a lovely walk alongside the River Braan with its many cascading watefalls.
+If starting at the Hermitage follow the river path under the railway.

 The first landmark you reach is the folly of Ossian’s Hall (or Hall of Mirrors) and the Hermitage Bridge.
 Take a bit of time to enjoy the views from the hall and of the building itself perched above the cascading river.